manavnarang/Hackerrank-30-days-of-Code/README.md

 # Hackerrank-30-days-of-Code
-Solution for 30 Days of Code by HackerRank in Python3
+Solution for [a link](https://www.hackerrank.com/domains/tutorials/30-days-of-code) in Python3